Rent your very own Mediterranean paradise

 ---

-Other easy-to-visit ruins in the area include the sacred Lycian city of Letoon and Tlos, with its wonderfully preserved castle.
+Other easy-to-visit ruins in the area include the sacred Lycian city of Letoon, ancient Lycia's religious centre, and Tlos, with its wonderfully preserved castle.
 Both are clearly signposted from roads and on maps.

 other local sites